Superradiant Interactions for Relic Detection with Entangled Nuclear Spins: Squeeze and magnify protocol

 \subsubsection{Readout}

 This greatly relaxes the readout requirements, allowing the measurement to now be performed at a level $\xi$ {\emph{above}} the SQL.
-While the exact details of the readout setup are beyond the scope of this paper, a few remarks are in order.
-First, the magnified spin fluctuations correspond to voltage fluctuations on the order of a few nV in the circuit— within the detection capabilities of current technologies~\cite{DMRadio:2023igr}.
-Second, a final $\pi/2$ pulse can be applied to rotate the state back to the bottom of the Bloch sphere, where the enhanced fluctuations are mapped onto the {\emph{transverse}} magnetization.
+While the exact details of the readout setup are beyond the scope of this paper, a few remarks are in order. { First, the magnified spin fluctuations correspond to voltage fluctuations on the order of a few nV/$\sqrt{\text{Hz}}$ in the circuit— which appears to be within the detection capabilities of current technologies~\cite{DMRadio:2023igr, kentprivate}, especially given that SQL limited readout has been recently reported~\cite{sushkovtalk}.} Second, a final $\pi/2$ pulse can be applied to rotate the state back to the bottom of the Bloch sphere, where the enhanced fluctuations are mapped onto the {\emph{transverse}} magnetization.
 This may be necessary, for example, if the readout needs to be performed closer to resonance, in which case the circuit would otherwise experience significant backaction due to collective spin decay.
 This highlights a key point: squeezing, magnification, and signal accumulation can—and should—be decoupled from the readout considerations, allowing both parts of the experiment to be optimized separately.
 In particular, squeezing and magnification can be carried out at the equator, far detuned from resonance, and at the highest possible $Q$, while the final measurement can take place at the bottom of the Bloch sphere, as a phase measurement (i.e., of $J_x$ or $J_y$), closer to resonance, and at a much lower $Q$.

 Irrespective of readout, for a protocol that achieves 48 dB of squeezing, at the end of the magnification part, we have magnified the fluctuations of a very weak signal by 96 dB, or 9.6 orders of magnitude.